-This document is an unofficial translation of the Notice of the 98th Ordinary General Meeting of Shareholders and is provided for your convenience only, without any warranty as to its accuracy or as to the completeness of the information.
+This document is an unofficial translation of the Notice of the 99th Ordinary General Meeting of Shareholders and is provided for your convenience only, without any warranty as to its accuracy or as to the completeness of the information.
 The Japanese original version of the document is the sole official version.

-Items Disclosed on the Internet Concerning Notice of the 98th Ordinary General Meeting of Shareholders
+Other Items on Electronic Provision Measures Concerning Notice of the 99th Ordinary General Meeting of Shareholders

-Notes to Consolidated Financial Statements Notes to Non-Consolidated Financial Statements (Reference) Consolidated Statement of Cash Flows (Reference) Operating Segment Information
+Notes to Consolidated Financial Statements 1 Notes to Non-Consolidated Financial Statements 30 (Reference) Consolidated Statement of Cash Flows (Reference) Operating Segment Information